shadabshaukat/DELTAV2/README.md

 sudo pip3 install -r requirements.txt
 ```

-## Calculate Latency for Oracle DB
+# Calculate Latency for Oracle DB

-set the below parameters in script

-# Oracle Database credentials

 Set the below credentials in the delta.py script
 ```